 Procedure to Repair SQL Server Database with a Corrupt Log File

-Summary: Transactional log file is an integral part of the SQL Server database.
+Synopsis: Transactional log file is an integral part of the SQL Server database.
 Sudden corruption in the log file makes the SQL server database inaccessible.
 So in this article, we have discussed how to repair SQL Server database with a corrupt log file.
 We have discussed the alternative ways to make your SQL server database accessible.

 Microsoft SQL Server is the most extensively used and Advanced relational database Management system.
 This application is operated by most organizations and Professionals.
 A database in SQL Server includes three sorts of files: primary file (.mdf), secondary file (.ndf), and the transactional log file (.ldf).